rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 User testing will be conducted to evaluate the usability of Makunote.

 **Participants:**
-- 1 classmate with different cooking habits and 2 family members with different technology experience.
+- 1 classmate and 2 family members with different technology experience.
 - Selected based on similarity to the defined user personas.

 **Environment:**